‘Amar bari, amar jibon’

 'My home, my life' - Developing living environments for Bangladeshi elders

-Launched on the Bangladeshi Independence Day on Saturday, 26 March 2022, ‘Amar bari, amar jibon’ (My home, my life): developing living environments for Bangladeshi elders, is a pioneering 36-month long research project that will focus on the entrenched housing and health inequalities of Bangladeshi elders (‘probin’ in Bangla) in East London.
+Launched on the Bangladeshi Independence Day on Saturday, 26 March 2022, ‘Amar bari, amar jibon’ (My home, my life): developing living environments for Bangladeshi elders, was a pioneering 36-month research project that focused on the entrenched housing and health inequalities of Bangladeshi elders (‘probin’ in Bangla) in East London.

 Further information